dmd-program/dmd-100/topics/visual_design.md

 ### Contrast

 Two elements placed in close proximity with opposing qualities creates contrast.
-Constrast is often used to direct focus
+Contrast is often used to direct focus

 ### Texture